f3-factory/F3com-data/cursor/main.md

 # Cursor

-This Cursor class is an abstract foundation of an [Active Record](http://en.wikipedia.org/wiki/Active_Record) implementation, that is used by all F3 Data Mapper.
+This Cursor class is an abstract foundation of an [Active Record](http://en.wikipedia.org/wiki/Active_Record) implementation, that is used by all F3 Data Mappers.

 Have a look at the [SQL Mapper](sql-mapper), [Mongo Mapper](mongo-mapper) or [JIG Mapper](jig-mapper) page to get to know about how to create and use them with their own functions and the following described below.